Ritu Srivastava Of Obino App Reveals How To Create A Positive Aura For Losing Weight

 - IWB Post

-Health has been a topic of rising interest among the millennials for quite some time now.
-Everywhere I turn, someone is either speaking about joining the gym or controlling carb intake while I’m sitting here watching series after series of Dexter and stuffing chocolate waffles.
+Health has been a topic of rising interest among millennials for quite some time now.
+Everywhere I turn, someone is either speaking about joining the gym or controlling carb intake while I’m sitting here watching season after season of Dexter and stuffing chocolate waffles.
 The waffles eloquently ‘crunch’ that I assume is an order of the day, to hop on the topic of health and fitness more seriously.

-Ritu Srivastava started a weight loss journey post pregnancy that led her to become the founder of Obino, an app to lose weight, get healthier and fitter.
-Her journey has a story – from a sales person to an RJ to a startup founder.
+Ritu Srivastava started a weight loss journey post-pregnancy that led her to become the founder of Obino, an app to lose weight, get healthier and fitter.
+Her journey has a story – from a salesperson to an RJ to a startup founder.
 With such a varied work experience she has a lot to offer, and I make sure to hold onto every word she says.
 This interview, I must say, has broken a lot of health myths in my mind.
+Excerpts:

 Tell us about your weight loss journey.